Here you will find a quality collection of how-to books for first-grade students.

 Now you have a treasure-trove of how-to books for first-grade students.

-If you enjoyed these how-to books for first grade, you may find useful … how-to writing prompts.
+If you enjoyed these how-to books for first grade, you may also like … how-to writing ideas for students.